official-antistasi-community/A3-Antistasi-Docs/source/beginners_guide/raw_beginners_guide.rst

 Thanks to the following contributors for making this guide possible:

-Moni, Meerkat, Bob Murphy, DeathTouchWilly
+Moni, Meerkat, Bob Murphy, Giddi, DeathTouchWilly